markbuckle/markbuckle/README.md

 <h1>Hey, I'm Mark</h1>

-<p>I'm a Web Developer who is building a personalized health dashboard.
-This ambitious endeavor is what inspired me to dive into coding.
+<p>I'm a Software Developer in Newfoundland, Canada.
+I am currently working on building a personalized health dashboard.
 I'm eager to collaborate with others who share a passion for healthcare innovation.
 If you're interested in contributing, feel free to reach out!</p>

 Other things worth noting: